pluggdapps/pluggdapps/docs/configuration.rst

     Default view callable plugin.
 Will be used when request cannot be resolved to a valid view-callable.

+routemapper
+    Route mapper file in asset specification format.
+A python file containing a list of dictionaries, where each dictionary element will be converted to add_view() method-call on the router plugin.

 pluggdapps.webapp
 -----------------

+IHTTPCookie
+    Plugin implementing IHTTPCookie interface spec.
+Methods from this plugin will be used to process both request cookies and response cookies.

 IHTTPRouter
     IHTTPRouter plugin.
 Base router plugin for resolving requests to view-